 Cons: not dishwasher safe, silicone can stain and be harder to clean, heavier than all plastic boxes, more expensive than plastic bentos.

 Update: there is a new version of the Omie that has just been released this year.
-I do not have that one yet, but will update this review when we’ve used it.
+It is easier to open and close and does fit a large amount of food.

 The Omie is the only bento-style lunch box with a thermos insert to keep food warm or cold.
 If your child loves pasta or soup for lunch this is a great option.
 We have also used it to keep yogurt cold for a parfait lunch.
 The thermos compartment can be completely removed as well in case you want to pack something else like a sandwich or other foods.
 The Omie also comes with one removable piece to divide the two outer compartments.